 - Discover Card was launched in 1986

 - Even though they joined the credit card network game later than the other big three networks, Discover Card acceptance has gone nearly global.
-You can generally use your Discover card abroad, even though total card acceptance footprint may be a bit more limited compared to Visa, MasterCard and American Express.
+You can generally use your Discover card abroad, even though total card acceptance footprint may be a bit more limited compared to Visa, MasterCard and American Express, especially outside of North America (with a few notable Asian exceptions).
 If you’re traveling to certain locales, though, you may be in luck.
 For example, in China and Japan, Discover is widely accepted, thanks to its partnership with China Union Pay and Japan’s JCB.
 They’re acceptance covers North America, South America, much of Europe, Scandinavia and Russia.
-Much of Africa, the middle east and India is not within their global merchant network as of 2014, however.
+Much of Africa, the middle east and India is not within their global merchant network as of 2015, however.

 So, you live in the United States, Discover card is accepted virtually everywhere (90 plus percent of merchants) so using it shouldn’t ever be a an issue.
 If you’re traveling a broad, check out Discover’s global acceptance map before you leave.
 During your travels, look for any of the following Discover partner icons when you shop: